ken862734801/restaurant-website/README.md

 ## Resources

-I spent most of my time looking up restaurant website designs/templates and came across a very interesting template designs on behance.
-I took major insipration but made sure to make some "artistic liberties".
-I used canva to "create" the logo and had to use photoshop to make edits for the background image.
+I spent a good amount of time looking up website templates and came across very interesting designs on behance and dribble.
+I took major insipration from them but made sure to make some "artistic liberties".
+I also used canva to "create" the logo and had to use photoshop to make edits for the background image.

 ### Canva
 https://www.canva.com/